 Are GPS Jammers Legal?

-No, GPS jammers are illegal in many countries, including the United States.
+Yes, GPS jammers are illegal in many countries, including the United States.
 The Federal Communications Commission (FCC) prohibits the marketing, sale, and use of GPS jammers.
 Violating this regulation can result in fines and even imprisonment.

 What Is A GPS Signal Blocker?

 A GPS signal blocker, also known as a GPS jammer, is a device that emits radio signals on the same frequency band as GPS satellites, thereby disrupting GPS signals and rendering GPS tracking systems useless.